 How is “small business” being defined?

-“Small business” shall mean a business which is resident in New York State, incorporated in New York State and licensed or registered to do business in New York State, is independently owned and operated, not dominant in its field, and employs one hundred or less persons.
+“Small business” shall mean a business which is resident in New York State, incorporated in New York State, or licensed or registered to do business in New York State, is independently owned and operated, not dominant in its field, and employs one hundred or less persons.

 How is "micro-business" being defined?

-“Micro-business” shall mean a business which is resident in New York State, incorporated in New York State and licensed or registered to do business in New York State, is independently owned and operated, not dominant in its field, and employs ten or less persons.
+“Micro-business” shall mean a business which is resident in New York State, incorporated in New York State, or licensed or registered to do business in New York State, is independently owned and operated, not dominant in its field, and employs ten or less persons.

 How is "For-profit independent arts and cultural organization" being defined?